dennishn/generator-nodes-angular/constant/USAGE.md

 ***Example***

 ```
-    $ yo boom:constant name
+    $ yo nodes-angular:constant name
     > Enter the value for the constant name : [value]
 ```

-This will add the constant 'name' with value provide on the terminal inside `app/js/main.js`
+This will add the constant 'name' with value provide on the terminal inside `app/app.js`